If You Built Up Cash, Now Is The Time To Go Shopping... Slowly: Here's How

 I wasn't wrong, I was just early

-Yeah, you’ve heard that before, and if you’re groaning.
-I don’t blame you.
-Using a cash management discipline isn’t precise science like physics,.
-Trading isn’t like physics.
-It’s more of a practice, and that, like hygiene, you don’t appreciate until people start getting sick, and then everyone is thinking like Howard Hughes.
+Yeah, you've heard that before, and if you're groaning.
+I don't blame you.
+Using a cash management discipline isn't precise science like physics.
+Trading isn't like physics.
+It's more of a practice, and that, like hygiene, you don't appreciate until people start getting sick, and then everyone is thinking like Howard Hughes.
 Managing your risk through expanding and contracting cash held is sort of the same thing.
 Do it as a discipline and when other people are selling stock you can take advantage of the situation and buy when everyone is selling, like right now.

-I was happy to criticize my own projection of a sell off last week, and I pushed you all to prepare for it.
+I was happy to criticize my own projection of a sell-off last week, and I pushed you all to prepare for it.

 For weeks I had urged you to accumulate cash by slowly trimming a few shares from each position every day.
 The goal was to have 25% to 35% cash as the S&P 500 climbed to what I thought was unsupportable levels.
 I focused on May 8, last Friday, as a climax selling situation.